transmissions11/solcurity/README.md

 - `F7` - Avoid insufficient gas griefing (SWC-126)
 - `F8` - Are the correct modifiers applied, such as `onlyOwner`?
 - `F9` - Return arguments are always assigned?
+- `F10` - Write down and test invariants about state before a function can run correctly.
+- `F11` - Write down and test invariants about the return or any changes to state after a function has run.

 ## Modifiers